External Identity Management (SSO & IDP User Sync)

 Clicking Manage Directory Sync takes you to the WorkOS Directory Sync portal, which will walk you through the steps to set up Directory Sync:

-You will not be able to manually add or remove users to your organization or specific teams in your organization, other than the Owners team.
+Once you enable team mapping, you will not be able to manually add users to your organization or specific teams in your organization, other than the Owners team.

 If you do not use Single-Role teams, users will be assigned Read access to their mapped teams, and team admins will have to set each team member's permissions on an individual basis

 For Identity Providers that do not use SCIM, Copia also supports the ability to synchronize IdP groups to Copia teams via SAML attributes.
-Copia recommends SCIM over SAML-based group mapping, as it is more standardized and supports more use cases.
-For a detailed breakdown of supported features, please refer to the feature comparison table .
-When SAML-based team mapping is enabled, user and team management will be controlled exclusively through your Identity Provider.
+When SAML attribute-based team mapping is enabled, user and team management will be controlled exclusively through your Identity Provider.

-Team mapping via SAML works the same as SCIM, except for the following differences:
+Team mapping via SAML works similarly to Directory Sync (SCIM), except for the following differences:

 User Deprovisioning: Users cannot be deprovisioned in real-time via the Identity Provider.
-They can only be prevented from logging in again.
+They can only be prevented from logging in when their login session expires.

 Team Mapping Updates: Updates to team mapping occur only when a user logs in, meaning there are no real-time changes or updates.
 We recommend using SCIM, as it ensures all mappings stay up to date by syncing data from the identity provider after a user signs up.